 In truth, commercialisation is nothing less than a silent war, a war against humanity’s growth and evolution.
 This point cannot be emphasised strongly enough: commercialisation is a war.
 Not just a war between different sides, between competing nations or rival tribes, but a war in itself.
 It is a war that is being waged within every household, community and nation because commercialisation is so devious, so intelligent, that it knows exactly the weaknesses of humanity.
 It knows our emotional nature intimately well because this is where it resides, and from where it manipulates.
 And from here it infiltrates our beliefs and ideologies, and fosters different factions, and feeds off the political parties fighting one another.
 It is so subtle that it is able to buy stocks and shares in our beliefs and isms, and this is where it invests in order to grow.

 The hidden reality is that for several decades another Auschwitz is slowly being built, but this time in a different form by driving humanity to fully capitulate to the forces of commercialisation.
-Global warfare today is not only being waged in the form of tanks and guns, but through the destruction that is concealed in the creed of market forces that has gradually overshadowed almost every region of the world.
+Global warfare today is not only being waged in the form of tanks and guns, but through the destruction that is concealed in the creed of market forces that has gradually overshadowed almost every nation of the world.
 Who can deny that thousands of deaths from needless poverty-related causes is not already the equivalent of an Auschwitz that occurs every single day?
 As the economic situation deteriorates further in different countries, as the world’s stock markets continue to roar and then collapse, the forces of commercialisation are becoming ever more triumphant in bringing about international conflict, social chaos and life-threatening extremes of inequality.
 The minority rich are becoming ever richer, and the majority poor are becoming even poorer, until a worldwide Auschwitz could increasingly take the form of massive deaths due to poverty and hunger.
 A great, silent war is being fought on every plane of our existence which the men and women of goodwill throughout the world are only just beginning to sense, even if unconsciously.
 How we respond to this emergency on planet earth will determine the future prospects for the human race.
 The reader is urged to think very carefully for themselves over what has just been said.

 The following points summarise only some of the veiled, pervasive and extremely dangerous effects on humanity of rampant commercialisation that: